EF Education–Tibco–SVB

-EF Education–TIBCO–SVB is a women's professional cycling team based in the United States that competes in elite road bicycle racing.
-The team's main sponsors are TIBCO Software, Silicon Valley Bank and EF Education First.
-The owner is Linda Jackson, a former professional cyclist.
+EF Education–Tibco–SVB is a former women's professional cycling team based in the United States that competed in elite road bicycle racing.
+The team's main sponsors were EF Education First, TIBCO Software and Silicon Valley Bank.
+The owner was Linda Jackson, a former professional cyclist.

 Team history

-Team EF Education-TIBCO-SVB is the longest running women's professional cycling team in North America and traces its roots back to the Palo Alto Bicycles Women's (PABW) team.
+Before its demise in 2023, Team EF Education–Tibco–SVB was the longest running women's professional cycling team in North America and traced its roots back to the Palo Alto Bicycles Women's (PABW) team.
 The team was created by Stanford MBA and investment banker, Linda Jackson.
 Jackson left investment banking in the early 90s to pursue her dream of becoming an Olympian.
 After becoming Canada's National Champion in 1995, Jackson was selected to represent Canada in the time trial and road race at the 1996 Atlanta Games.
 She went on to win the bronze medal at the 1996 World Championship Road Race in Lugano, Switzerland and accumulated numerous Canadian national championship titles in the road race and time trial.
 Cycling gave Jackson so much personally, that when she retired from the sport, she knew she wanted to help other women pursue their cycling aspirations.

 Jackson became involved with PABW on a coaching basis in 2004, directed the team in 2005 and then added TIBCO as a sponsor in 2005 in order to help the team grow from a local racing team to a national-level team.
 Racing as PABW powered by TIBCO in 2006, the team finished the year ranked 36th overall in North America, up from 60th overall the year before.
 The following year, Jackson added Silicon Valley Bank as a sponsor.
 Jackson also created the Silicon Valley Cycling Foundation; a 501c3 formed to help develop promising female cyclists into top international competitors.
 The team soon rose to the top of the North American peloton and then began an expansion into International racing.